Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 Taipy core is an application builder that converts user algorithms into a back-end application.
 To build such an application with the desired behaviors, a few Taipy entities must be configured.
-The taipy configuration methods can simply be imported from the Taipy main module as follows:
+The taipy configuration methods can easily be imported from the Taipy main module as follows:

 ```python
 import taipy as tp
 ```

-The following sections shows how to configure the Taipy entities in python.
+The following sections show how to configure the Taipy entities in python.
 Note that you can override the python configuration using _TOML_ files.
 (More details on the [toml configuration](user_core_toml_configuration.md)) page.

 # Data node configuration

+For Taipy to instantiate a data node, a data node configuration must be provided.
+[`DataNodeConfig`](../../reference/#taipy.config.data_node_config.DataNodeConfig) is
-For Taipy to instantiate a data node, it must be provided a data node configuration.
-A [`DataNodeConfig`](../../reference/#taipy.config.data_node_config.DataNodeConfig) is used to configure the various data nodes Taipy will manipulate.
+used to configure the various data nodes Taipy will manipulate.
 To configure a new `DataNodeConfig`, here is the list of the configurable attributes :

 -   The config `name` corresponds to the identifier of the data node config.
 It is a **mandatory** parameter that must be unique.
-We strongly recommend to use lowercase alphanumeric characters, dash character '-', or underscore character '\_' (a name compatible with a python variable name).
+We strongly recommend using lowercase alphanumeric characters, dash character '-', or underscore character '\_' (a name compatible with a python variable name).
 -   The `scope` attribute is from type [`Taipy.Scope`](../../reference/#taipy.data.scope.Scope).
     It corresponds to the scope of the data node instantiated from the data node configuration.
     The **default value** is `Scope.SCENARIO`.
 -   The storage `storage_type` is a parameter that corresponds to the type of storage of the data node.
 The possible values are "pickle" (**the default value**), "csv", "excel", "generic", "in_memory", or "sql".
-    As explain in the following subsections, depending on the `storage_type`, other configuration attributes will need to be provided in the `properties` parameter.
+    As explained in the following subsections, depending on the `storage_type`, other configuration attributes will need to be provided in the `properties` parameter.
--   Any other custom attribute can be provided through the `properties` dictionary (a description, a tag, a ) All the properties will be given to the data nodes instantiated from this data node configuration.
+-   Any other custom attribute can be provided through the `properties` dictionary (a description, a tag, etc.)
+    All the properties will be given to the data nodes instantiated from this data node configuration.
     This `properties` dictionary is also used to configure the parameters specific to each storage type.

-To configure a new data node into Taipy, the `taipy.configure_data_node` method should be used.
+To configure a new data node into Taipy, you must use the `taipy.configure_data_node()` method.

 !!! example

-    Here are a two examples of data node configurations.
+    Here are two examples of data node configurations.

     ```python
     import taipy as tp